-HUD's Lead Safe Housing Rule (LSHR) applies to federally assisted housing built before 1978 unless the project qualifies for one of the exceptions listed under 24 C.F.R. § 35.115.
 Notably, not all PVS and BSS installation-only projects under the FER Program will be subject to the LSHR requirements, as most systems are anticipated to be installed on non-residential structures and some projects may qualify for exceptions under 24 C.F.R. § 35.115.
-Contractors performing renovation, repair, and painting projects that disturb lead-based paint in homes, childcare facilities (defined as residential, public, or commercial buildings where children under age six are present on a regular basis), and schools built before 1978 must also comply with the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule outlined in 40 C.F.R. § 745.
+Renovation, repair, and painting projects that disturb lead-based paint in homes, childcare facilities (defined as residential, public, or commercial buildings where children under age six are present on a regular basis), and schools built before 1978 may also require compliance with the Environmental Protection Agency's (EPA) Renovation, Repair, and Painting (RRP) Rule outlined in 40 C.F.R. § 745.
 The RRP Rule does not apply to minor maintenance or repair activities where less than six (6) square feet of lead-based paint is disturbed in an interior room or where less than twenty (20) square feet of lead-based paint is disturbed on an exterior surface.
-Additionally, all projects must comply with testing, clearance, abatement, and disposal requirements of the Puerto Rico Department of Natural and Environmental Resources (DRNA, for its
+Additionally, projects may have to comply with testing, clearance, abatement, and disposal requirements of the Puerto Rico Department of Natural and Environmental Resources (DRNA, for its Spanish acronym) Regulation No. 9098 for the Proper Management of Lead-based Paint Activities, of July 16, 2019.25